Quansight/Quansight-website/apps/consulting/posts/extending-numba-types-for-clean-fast-code.md

 internally.
 First, we'll define a pure Python class for compressed sparse column matrices.
 To do this, we need four attributes:

-1. data, a NumPy array that stores the nonzero values of the matrix;
+1. `data`, a NumPy array that stores the nonzero values of the matrix;
-2. indices, a NumPy array that stores the rows of each of the nonzero values;
+2. `indices`, a NumPy array that stores the rows of each of the nonzero values;
-3. indptr, a NumPy array that stores pointers to the beginning of each column; and
+3. `indptr`, a NumPy array that stores pointers to the beginning of each column; and
-4. shape, a tuple that stores the dimensions of the matrix.
+4. `shape`, a tuple that stores the dimensions of the matrix.

 ```python
 class csc_matrix: